 You can install FortiClient using the CLI.
-The following table summarizes the installation options available when using the CLI.
+The following table summarizes the installation options available when using the CLI:

-Option Description /quiet Installation is in quiet mode and requires no user interaction.
+Option Description /quiet Installation is in quiet mode and requires no user interaction. /passive Installation is in unattended mode, showing only the progress bar. /norestart Does not restart the machine after installation is complete. /promptrestart Prompts you to restart the machine if necessary. /forcerestart Always restarts the machine after installation.

-Option Description /passive Installation is in unattended mode, showing only the progress bar. /norestart Does not restart the machine after installation is complete. /promptrestart Prompts you to restart the machine if necessary. /forcerestart Always restarts the machine after installation. /uninstall Uninstalls FortiClient. /log <path file="" log="" to=""></path> Creates a log file in the specified directory with the specified name.
+Option Description /uninstallfamily Uninstalls FortiClient.
+With this option, the FortiClient installer detects whatever version of FortiClient is installed and uninstalls it.
+For example, a FortiClient 6.4.9 installer can detect and uninstall an installed copy of FortiClient 7.0.0. /log <path file="" log="" to=""></path> Creates a log file in the specified directory with the specified name.